*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 To ensure no application update files are ever downloaded while your PS4 or PS5 console are in rest mode you will need to go to settings, power save settings, and then set available features in rest mode. uncheck the box for staying connected to the internet and your console will go offline when it is in rest mode.

 Other issues that could cause the problem

-If you are facing the PlayStation turning on itself for a long time, then you can try some of the methods by adjusting the settings.
-It mainly occurs due to hardware and software issues.
+If you are facing the PlayStation turning on by itself for a long time, then you can try some of the methods by adjusting the settings.

 Generally, placing the PlayStation in a vertical direction solves this issue.
 It is because the internal setting is recalibrated, so it does not affect the internal hardware of your console.